Starting primary school

 The schools you name are not told which preference you have named them as.
 The order of your preferences is between you and Medway Council for the purpose of offering places only.

-If you aren't offered one of your preferences
+If you are not offered one of your preferences

-If we haven't been able to offer your child a place at one of the schools named on your application, this will be because there were more applications than places available and other applicants had a higher priority for a place when the school's oversubscription criteria were applied.
+If we have not been able to offer your child a place at one of the schools named on your application, this will be because there were more applications than places available and other applicants had a higher priority for a place when the school's oversubscription criteria were applied.